old-jekyll-templates/Twenty-Jekyll-Theme/_texts/ailoi.md

 ### Method

 1. Smash up the garlic with 1 teaspoon of salt in a mortar and pestle.
 2. Place the egg yolk and mustard in a bowl and whisk together, then start to add your oils bit by bit.
 Once you’ve blended in a quarter of the oil, you can start to add the rest in larger amounts.
 When the mixture thickens, add lemon juice.
-When all the oil has been added, add the garlic
+When all the oil has been added, add the garlic.
 3. Season the ailoi to taste with salt, pepper and a bit more lemon juice, if needed.